|Oracle® Database Client Quick Installation Guide

 Client Quick Installation Guide

-This guide describes how to quickly install Oracle Database Client for Oracle Solaris on SPARC (64-Bit).
+This guide describes how to quickly install Oracle Database Client on Oracle Solaris on x86-64 (64-Bit).
 It includes information about the following topics:

 This guide describes how to complete a default installation of Oracle Database Client on a system that does not have any Oracle software installed on it.
 If there is an existing Oracle software installation on this system, then refer to Oracle Database Client Installation Guide for Oracle Solaris for more detailed installation instructions.